crownstone/crownstone-lib-nodejs-cloud/README.md

 >
 > You use this method to login to the Crownstone Cloud.
 Your userId and accesstoken will be cached in the CrownstoneCloud class instance.

+#### hashPassword(plaintextPassword: string) : string
+>> plaintextPassword: a password.
+>>
+>> returns hashedPassword: sha1 hash of the corresponding password.
+>
+> This will hash the password for you so you can use the loginHashed method with it.

 #### *async* hubLogin(hubId: string, hubToken: string) : Promise\<HubLoginData>
 >> hubId: cloudId of the hub
 >>